Unidata/netcdf/NUG/netcdf_data_set_components.md

 ![Enhanced NetCDF Data Model](images/nc4-model.png "Enhanced NetCDF Data Model")

 Each group acts as an entire netCDF dataset in the classic model.
-That is, each group may have attributes, dimensions, and variables, as well as other groups.
+That is, each group may have attributes, dimensions, user-defined types, and variables, as well as other groups.

 The default group is the root group, which allows the classic netCDF data model to fit neatly into the new model.

-Dimensions are scoped such that they can be seen in all descendant groups.
-That is, dimensions can be shared between variables in different groups, if they are defined in a parent group.
+Dimensions are scoped such that they can be referenced in all other groups.
+That is, dimensions can be shared between variables in different groups.

 In netCDF-4 files, the user may also define a type.
 For example a compound type may hold information from an array of C structures, or a variable length type allows the user to read and write arrays of variable length values.

+Types are also scoped such that they can be referenced in all other groups.
+That means, for example, that variables in different groups can have the same type.

 Variables, groups, and types share a namespace.
 Within the same group, variables, groups, and types must have unique names.
 (That is, a type and variable may not have the same name within the same group, and similarly for sub-groups of that group.)